PhysicalBit7/notes/docs/software-security/chapter4.md

       5. Injection
       6. Resource manipulation
       7. Time and state attacks
-   4. An architectural risk assessment must include an analysis of the vulnerabilities associated with the software's execution environment.
+   3. An architectural risk assessment must include an analysis of the vulnerabilities associated with the software's execution environment.
 The goal is to develop a list of software or system vulnerabilities that could be accidentally triggered or intentionally exploited, resulting in a security breach or a violation of the system's security policy
-4. **Risk likelihood determination**
+1. **Risk likelihood determination**
-   1. Can be useful when prioritizing risks and evaluating the effectiveness of potential mitigation's
+Can be useful when prioritizing risks and evaluating the effectiveness of potential mitigation's
-5. **Risk impact determination**
+1. **Risk impact determination**
    1. Three aspects of risk impact determination
       1. Identifying the threatened assets
       2. Identifying business impact
       3. Determining impact locality
-6. **Risk mitigation planning**
+2. **Risk mitigation planning**
    1. Often require changes to multiple modules with it being architectural flaws
    2. Many mitigation's can be described as either detection strategies or correction strategies
    3. Mitigation mechanisms themselves can introduce threats and vulnerabilities to the software

+# Control Flow Technology

+## Behavior-Based Detection
+Idea: Observe the program's behavior, is it doing what we expect it to?
+If not, it might be compromised.
+Can be challenging to define "expected behavior", detect deviations from expectation efficiently, and avoid compromise of the detector

+## Control-flow Integrity (CFI)
+Answers the above complications
+1. Define "expected behavior"? __Control flow graph (CFG)__
+2. Detect deviations from expectation efficiently? __In-line reference monitor (IRM)__
+3. Avoid compromise of the detector? __Sufficient randomness, immutability__

+CFI is quite efficient.
+Classic EFI (2005) imposes 16% overhead on average, 45% in the worst case.
+Modular CFI (2014) imposes 5% overhead on average, 12% in the worst case

+Modular CFI can eliminate 95.75% of ROP gadgets on x86-64 versions of SPEC2006 benchmark suite